Dr.Fone - System Repair (iOS)

 choose the remove profile option

-• Step 1: Use a SIM card ejector tool or a small bent paperclip and put it into the small pinhole at the side.
-This will push open the SIM tray.
+• Step 1: Insert a SIM ejector tool or a straightened small paperclip into the pinhole on the side of your iPad.
+Apply gentle, steady pressure until the SIM tray pops out.

 gently pull it out

-• Step 1: Go to Settings and then choose General.
+• Step 1: Open Settings → tap General.

 click on ipad storage